Arsenal21/all-in-one-wordpress-security/all-in-one-wp-security/readme.txt

 == Changelog ==

+= TODO 4.2.9 =
+- Deleted local copy of the Persian and Italian language files.
+These translations are available on translate.wordpress.org.
+- Domain path and text domain added to plugin header.

 = 4.2.8 =
 - Improved "User Registration" feature to bypass the pending approval status for new users created in admin side.
 - Fixed bug in whois library.